nickpoison/nickpoison.github.io/README.md

 &#10024;  All the R code used in [Time Series Analysis and Its Applications](https://github.com/nickpoison/tsa5/blob/master/textRcode.md)

 &#10024;  All the R code used in [Time Series: A Data Analysis Approach Using R](https://github.com/nickpoison/tsda/blob/main/Rcode.md)

+&#10024;  An [R tutorial](https://dsstoffer.github.io/Rtoot) that used to be Appendix R in the texts.

 ### &#127969; [Professor Stoffer's Home](https://dsstoffer.github.io/)